DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/MVC/Readme.md

 - Set the [StaticFileOptions\.OnPrepareResponse](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.staticfileoptions.onprepareresponse?view=aspnetcore-3.0#Microsoft_AspNetCore_Builder_StaticFileOptions_OnPrepareResponse) property
 with the logic which сhecks if the ASP.NET Core Identity is authenticated.
 And, if not, it redirects a user to the authentication page.

+- How to create demo data from code, see the [Updater.cs](/XPO/DatabaseUpdater/Updater.cs) class.

 ## Step 2: Initialize Data Store and XAF's Security System.
 Authentication and Permission Configuration